Septh/rollup-plugin-node-externals/README.md

 Works in monorepos too!

-> ## Breaking changes in version 5
+> ### Breaking changes in version 5
-> - In previous versions, the `devDeps` option (see below) defaulted to `true`.<br>This was practical, but often wrong: devDependencies are ment just for that: being used when developping.
+> - In previous versions, the `devDeps` option (see below) defaulted to `true`.<br>This was practical, but often wrong: devDependencies are meant just for that: being used when developping.
 Therefore, the `devDeps` option now defaults to `false`, meaning Rollup will include them in your bundle.
 >- As anticipated since v4, the `builtinsPrefix` option now defaults to `'add'`.
 >- The deprecated `prefixedBuiltins` option has been removed.
-> - `rollup-plugin-node-externals` no longer depends on the Find Up package.
-While this is not a breaking change per se, it can be in some edge situations.
+> - `rollup-plugin-node-externals` no longer depends on the Find-Up package (while this is not a breaking change per se, it can be in some edge situations).
+> - Now has a _peer dependency_ on `rollup ^2.60.0 || ^3.0.0`.

+> ### Breaking changes in version 4
+> - In previous versions, the `deps` option (see below) defaulted to `false`.<br>This was practical, but often wrong: when bundling for distribution, you want your own dependencies to be installed by the package manager alongside your package, so they should not be bundled in the code.
+Therefore, the `deps` option now defaults to `true`.
+> - Now requires Node 14 (up from Node 12 for previous versions).
+> - Now has a _peer dependency_ on `rollup ^2.60.0`.

 ## Why you need this
 <details><summary>(click to expand)</summary>